rage/cyber-security-base-19/data/module-1/part-1/10-crypto.md

 key are used.
 The main idea is as follows: A recipient has two keys one public and one private.
 A sender encrypts a message using an algorithm with a public key.
 This message can only be decrypted using a private key.
-Consequently, only the recepient can decrypt a message.
+Consequently, only the recipient can decrypt a message.

 Since the public key is known it is vital for the encryption algorithm that _one cannot deduce the private key easily from the public key_.
 In other words,